abcnotation logo

 about Chris Walshaw

-Chris Walshaw, the inventor of abc and the developer of this website, is a Reader in Informatics in the School of Computing & Mathematical Sciences at the University of Greenwich, London*.
+Chris Walshaw, the inventor of abc and the developer of this website, is a Professor of Informatics in the School of Computing & Mathematical Sciences at the University of Greenwich*, London.

-He is also a musician playing English & French bagpipes, flutes and whistles.
+He is also a musician playing English & French bagpipes, flutes, whistles and saxophone.

 abc notation bring together his love of music and his profound appreciation of computing, and the web in particular, as a communication tool of great power.

-If you want to find out more about Chris' musical ventures, come to a gig, or even buy a CD, then take a look at Angles (folk-trance groove for bals and eurobops), Meridian (songs and tunes for concerts, bals and eurobops), the Climax Ceilidh Band and Stocai (English ceilidh), The Duellists (now defunct, but with a hurdy-gurdy and bagpipe cult CD), or Zephyrus (for exquisite, mind-blowing bagpipe music).
+If you want to find out more about Chris' musical ventures, come to a gig, or even buy a CD, then take a look at MoltenAmba (instrumental pyrotechnics ... folk, blues and all that jazz), Angles (folk-trance groove for bals and eurobops), the Climax Ceilidh Band (English ceilidh), The Duellists (now defunct, but with a hurdy-gurdy and bagpipe cult CD), or Zephyrus (for exquisite, mind-blowing bagpipe music).

 Thank you for reading this far,